When Should We (Not) Interpret Linear IV Estimands as LATE?: Negative Weights in Linear IV

-Theorem \ref{the:justid_cm} provides a new representation of the IV estimand in the standard specification, \textit{i.e.}~one that, perhaps incorrectly, restricts the effects of the instrument in the reduced-form and first-stage regressions to be homogeneous.
-Unlike in \cite{AI1995}'s specification, the estimand in the standard specification is not necessarily a convex combination of conditional LATEs.
+Theorem \ref{the:justid_cm} provides a new representation of the IV estimand in the standard specification, \textit{i.e.}~one that, perhaps incorrectly, restricts the effects of the instrument in the reduced-form and first-stage regressions to be homogeneous across covariate values.
+Unlike in \citetalias{AI1995}'s specification, the estimand in the standard specification is not necessarily a convex combination of conditional LATEs.
 This is because $c(x)$ takes the value $-1$ for every value of covariates where there exist defiers but no compliers, and hence the corresponding weights in Theorem \ref{the:justid_cm} are negative as well.
 It follows that, when IV is applied in the usual way, the estimand may no longer be interpretable as a causal effect.
-It is possible that this parameter may turn out to be negative (positive) even if treatment effects are positive (negative) for everyone in the population.
+It is even possible that this parameter may be negative (positive) when treatment effects are positive (negative) for everyone in the population.

 The following result demonstrates that this problem disappears when we impose the strong version of monotonicity.

 \begin{corollary} Suppose that Assumptions \ref{ass:iv}, \ref{ass:um}, and \ref{ass:ps} hold.
 Then